Active regeneration instead of full throttle – the shortcut to real performance

 and a clear direction

-You can not only see it - you can feel it.
+You can not only see it—you can feel it.

 .

-What real regeneration means
+What true regeneration means

-It comprises five central elements:
+It comprises five key elements:

-Harmony, balance & center within a framework
+Harmony, balance, and center within a frame

 Create space